MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/hackathon.md

 | 60 | Presentation   | Each team will present their results using a PowerPoint template provided.
 You will have about 15 minutes per team to showcase your project, demonstrate how it works, and explain how it solves a problem with AI.
 You will also receive feedback from other participants.
 You can download the PowerPoint template here:[Hackathon Template](link) |
 | 60 | Feedback   | Each team can share their feedback on the hackathon and Semantic Kernel with the group and fill out the [Hackathon Exit Survey](link) |

 # How to follow up
 We hope you enjoyed the Semantic Kernel Hackathon experience!
 We would love to hear from you about what worked well, what didn't, and what we can improve for future events.
-Please take a few minutes to fill out this survey and share your feedback and suggestions with us.[Hackathon Survey] (link).
+Please take a few minutes to fill out this survey and share your feedback and suggestions with us.[Hackathon Survey](link).

 If you want to continue developing your AI skills or projects after the hackathon, you can find more resources and support for Semantic Kernel.